2ndkauboy/campaign-archive-block-for-mailchimp/readme.txt

 == Screenshots ==

-1. The block in the editor with it's settings to adjust the output of the block and the API key settings
+1. The block in the editor with its settings to adjust the output of the block and the API key settings
 2. The block before setting up the API key

 == Changelog ==